Yusei-Ito/bio/content/papers/experimentaldesign/index.md

 tags: []
 author: ["Yusei Ito","Yasuo Takeichi", "Hideitsu Hino", "Kanta Ono"]
 description: "This paper proposes optimal experimental design method for spectroscopy measurement by using Bayesian framework.
 Published in Machine Learning: Science and Technology, 2025."
-summary: "This paper proposes optimal experimental design method for spectroscopy measurement by using Bayesian framework, 2025."
+summary: "This paper proposes optimal experimental design method for spectroscopy measurement by using Bayesian framework.
+Published in the Machine Learning: Science and Technology, 2025."
 cover:
     image: "teaser.png"
     alt: "Figure 1 of the paper"